-4.3 Social Welfare
+3.3.
+Social welfare

 The social welfare measure sums the auctioneer's and bidders' expected benefits.
-Since the auctioneer's expected benefit is actually the second best bid paid by the winner minus the cost of purchasing the information, the social welfare eventually measures the true valuation of the item in the eyes of the winner.
-This represents the efficiency of the allocation made and aligns with prior work ([34] p.75-76).
+Since the auctioneer's expected benefit is actually the second best bid paid by the winner minus the cost of purchasing the information, the social welfare essentially measures the true valuation of the item in the eyes of the winner.
+This represents the efficiency of the allocation made and aligns with prior work ([33], pp. 75-76).
+Alternatively, one may choose to measure the social welfare as the sum of the auctioneer's, the bidders' and the information provider's benefits.
+While we rely on the first measure in this paper, none of the qualitative results that are given in Section 5, excluding one example, changes when the latter measure is used for social welfare.

 While the second-price sealed-bid auction when the common value is certain maximizes social welfare, this property does not hold when switching to an uncertain common value model.
-In the latter case, it is common that the winner is not necessarily the one that values the item most based on its true common value.
-Interestingly, with the option to purchase the external information, the social welfare in many cases actually improves (compared to when not having that option).
-This is illustrated in Chapter 5.
-Furthermore, as we demonstrate later on, the use of subsidy and taxation in our model can also improve social welfare if used wisely by a social planner.
+In the latter case, it is common that the winner is not necessarily the one that values the item most based on her true common value.
+Interestingly, with the option to purchase the external information, the social welfare in many cases actually improves (compared to cases without this option).
+This is illustrated in Section 5.
+Furthermore, as we later demonstrate, the use of subsidy and taxation in our model can also improve social welfare if used wisely by a social planner.

-4.4 Equilibrium Dynamics
+3.4.
+Equilibrium dynamics